The Pros and Cons of Product or Service Knowledge

 Most people would agree that product/service knowledge is a good thing.
 Discussing a product or service with someone with limited knowledge of it can be a frustrating and unproductive experience.

-What is product/service knowledge?
+What is product/service knowledge in eye surgery?

 - Quality (And how it compares to others)

 Strangely, I’ve also seen the opposite effect.
-Sometimes those who are new to a product will be enthusiastic about it because they do not yet know all of its weaknesses.
+Sometimes those who are new to a product will be enthusiastic about it because they do not yet know its weaknesses.

 Because their affinity with the product is so strong, salespeople who work for Apple will enthuse about the products and as their enthusiasm is so genuine, it can be very persuasive.
 Apple stores have a great customer service reputation as their staff really believe in the products they are selling.

 3. It assists in overcoming objections.
-To me, this is the most important and useful applications of product knowledge.
+To me, this is the most important and useful application of product knowledge.
 One of our core beliefs is that people want to know about what they’re interested in, as opposed to what you’re interested in.

 One way of understanding what they’re interested in is eliciting and listening to questions.

 Questions stimulate conversation, and conversations (not just presentations) tend to lead to more decisions and actions.
-In our interpersonal skills training we teach how to leave appropriate gaps in conversation to allow the prospect to ask questions.
+In our interpersonal skills training, we teach how to leave appropriate gaps in conversation to allow the prospect to ask questions.

 2. It can give your prospect too much to think about.
 One of the most common objections to taking action is “I want to think about it”.
 Often, we are our own worst enemies.
 We firehose the prospect with so much information that we quite literally give them too much to think about.

-It’s been proving that providing the customer with too many options provokes a kind of paralysis that can prevent them from buying anything at all.
+It’s been proven that providing the customer with too many options provokes a kind of paralysis that can prevent them from buying anything at all.
 Amazon limited their product suggestions for cross-selling to 6 items to prevent this sales paralysis from occurring.